Six-Day War: Northern (El Arish) Israeli division

-The Israelis broke through with tank-led assaults.
-However, Aviram's forces misjudged the Egyptians' flank and were pinned between strongholds before they were extracted after several hours.
+The Israelis broke through with tank-led assaults, but Aviram's forces misjudged the Egyptians' flank and were pinned between strongholds before being extracted after several hours.
 By nightfall, the Israelis had finished mopping up resistance.
-Israeli forces had taken significant losses, with Colonel Gonen later telling reporters that "we left many of our dead soldiers in Rafah and many burnt-out tanks."
+The Israelis had taken significant losses, with Colonel Gonen later telling reporters that "we left many of our dead soldiers in Rafah and many burnt-out tanks."
 The Egyptians suffered some 2,000 casualties and lost 40 tanks.